Cars: Road Trip

-Cars: Road Trip is a tram-style attraction at Walt Disney Studios Park in Disneyland Paris.
+Cars: Road Trip is a tram-style attraction at Disney Adventure World in Disneyland Paris.
 The ride is based on Disney Pixar’s Cars film franchise and takes guests on a simulated road trip along the famous Route 66 highway, featuring life-sized characters and scenic roadside attractions.

 It opened on June 17, 2021, as a reimagining of the former Studio Tram Tour: Behind the Magic, which had closed in 2020 to make way for a park expansion.
 Originally announced as “Cars: Route 66 Road Trip”, the attraction was later renamed Cars: Road Trip and was designed by Walt Disney Imagineering in collaboration with Pixar Animation Studios.

 History

 Cars: Road Trip was developed as part of a major expansion of Walt Disney Studios Park announced in 2018, which outlined plans for new themed areas based on Marvel, Frozen, and Star Wars, centred around a large artificial lake.
 To facilitate this transformation, substantial portions of the existing park were reconfigured, including the partial demolition of Studio Tram Tour: Behind the Magic.
-On 14 October 2019, Disneyland Paris announced that the tram tour would be replaced by a new attraction based on Pixar’s Cars franchise.
+On 14 October 2019, Disneyland Paris announced that the tram tour would be replaced by a new attraction based on Pixar's Cars franchise.
 While most of the former ride was dismantled, the large-scale Catastrophe Canyon effects sequence was retained and incorporated into the new concept.

 Initially titled Cars: Route 66 Road Trip, the reimagined attraction was designed to reuse the original tram system and sections of the route, enhanced with updated theming, character-driven scenes, and a new storyline.
 The redesign was led by Walt Disney Imagineering, with Tom Fitzgerald as Creative Director and Beth Clapperton as Art Director.

 Studio Tram Tour: Behind the Magic closed permanently on 5 January 2020.
 Construction for Cars: Road Trip included a new boarding station built outside the original footprint, accessible via a newly constructed pathway from Toy Story Playland, and alterations to the ride path to accommodate ongoing expansion works.
 Although the attraction was initially planned to open in summer 2020, its debut was delayed due to the COVID-19 pandemic and the temporary closure of Disneyland Paris.
 On 12 April 2021, park officials confirmed that the ride would open alongside the resort’s post-lockdown reopening.
-Cars: Road Trip officially premiered on 17 June 2021, coinciding with the resort’s 29th anniversary.
-By that time, the attraction’s name had been shortened, dropping the “Route 66” subtitle used during development.
+Cars: Road Trip officially premiered on 17 June 2021, coinciding with the resort's 29th anniversary.
+By that time, the attraction’s name had been shortened, dropping the "Route 66" subtitle used during development.

 The attraction is positioned as a transitional experience between existing Pixar-themed areas and future expansion zones.
 Its entrance is located along a newly built pathway that will eventually connect Toy Story Playland to the forthcoming World of Frozen area, reinforcing its role within the broader Worlds of Pixar (previously known as Toon Studio) sub-area.